sfc-gh-sweingartner/CortexChartsV5/README.md

 12. Choose the db CortexChartsV3 and schema CortexChartsV3
 13. Name it CortexChartsV3 (You can rename after everything is working)
 14. Choose any warehouse you want (maybe small or above) and click create
-15. Open the code editor panel and edit which yaml files (i.e. semantic model) that the solution is looking at.
-You will find the line to alter at line 50 of the 1_Cortex_Analyst.py file
+15. Open the code editor panel and edit which yaml file(s) (i.e. semantic model) that your solution is going to use.
+You will find the line to alter at line 50 of the /pages/1_Cortex_Analyst.py file
-16. Edit the app in SiS and add the following packages via the drop down box above the code: altair, branca, h3-py, matplotlib-base, numpy, pandas, plotly, pydeck, scipy
+16. Add the following packages via the drop down box above the code: altair, branca, h3-py, matplotlib-base, numpy, pandas, plotly, pydeck, scipy
-17. Run the App.
+17. Click the blue "Run" button (It will take a minute to download all those map libraries)
 18. Note that background maps won't work until you set up mapbox.

 ## How to Set Up Mapbox